The Work of Rebuilding

 Understand that mastectomies result in a loss of sensation and breast function—and that breast reconstruction cannot completely restore them.

-For more in-depth information on each type of operation, look to our Reconstruction Workshop booklet.
+For more in-depth information on each type of operation, check out the Johns Hopkins Breast Center's interactive diagrams and videos.

 Immediate or Delayed